jcsmileyjr/carwash/README.md

 ```

 ## Built with
-- **Next.js** is a frontend JavaScript framework used for displaying the user interface.
+- **Next.js** is a frontend JavaScript framework, based on React but with server components/actions, used for displaying the user interface.
 - **TailwindCSS** is a CSS library utilized to quickly style the application.
 - **Jest** serves as a component testing framework.
 - **Netlify** is the hosting platform employed for hosting the application.